Skip to main content

 Ill health retirement

-Ill health retirement, where recommended by Occupational Health if you meet the medical criteria, allows you to retire before your normal retirement age.
+Ill health retirement, where Occupational Health issue a report to management advising that you meet the medical criteria, allows you to retire before your normal retirement age.
 You can get immediate payment of your pension benefits without actuarial reduction.
 You may also be awarded added years, if you meet the eligibility criteria.

-To be eligible for ill health retirement, you must have:
+To be eligible for ill health retirement, you must have both:

 • been a pension scheme member for 2 years